 The Trade Committees (Faglige Udvalg) constitute the backbone of the VET system.
 Around fifty trade committees are responsible for more than 100 main courses.
 The committees are formed by labour market organizations with parity of membership between employer and employee organizations.
 They are responsible for the main programs, specializations, duration, structure, examination, levels of competence for entrance to the main programs etc.

 The Local Training Committees ensure close contact between the VET providers, the local community and specific local labour market needs.
 The members typically come from the local labour market and local community.

 The VET providers.
 The VET providers are self-governing institutions led by governing boards that include social partner representation.
-They have overall responsibility for the administrative and financial management of the institution and for educational activities in accordance with the legal framework defined by the Ministry of Education.
+They have overall responsibility for the administrative and financial management of the institution and for educational activities in accordance with the legal framework defined by the Ministry of Children and Education.
 They assume everyday responsibilities for teaching and examination.